-Edwin born in Golfito on the other side of the Golfo Dulce from Lapa Rios, living in a small town called La Virgen until the age of 14.
-His family moved to the Osa Península, in Palo Seco, where he worked in gold extraction, on a cattle farm with his family but also went to the Caribbean Coast banana plantations.
-In 1995, Edwin began work at Lapa Ríos and for over 8 years was the leader of housekeeping.
-In year 2000, he began to develop his special fondness for the forest and its environment and participated in a course offered by the National Institute of Education on natural history.
-He continued training with our guides, and for more than 5 years Edwin has been exclusively guiding tours, sharing a wonderful local interpretation of the forest.
-If you have any questions regarding the early years of Lapa Rios, Edwin is the one of our long-standing employees and knows many secrets!
+Edwin was born in Golfito, the east side of the Golfo Dulce.
+He lived in a small town, La Virgen, until the age of 14, and then moved to the Osa Peninsula where he participated in gold extraction and worked extensively on a cattle farm with his family.
+Edwin then went to the Caribbean Coast to work in banana plantations.
+In 1995, Edwin began work at Lapa Rios, and for over 8 years was the leader of housekeeping.
+In the year 2000, he began to develop his special fondness for the forest and its environment.
+He attended a natural history course at the National Institute of Education and continued training with our guides.
+Since 2004, Edwin has been exclusively guiding tours, sharing a wonderful local interpretation of the forest.
+If you have any questions regarding the early years of Lapa Rios, Edwin is one of our long-standing employees; he knows many secrets!

 Guillermo was born in Meppel, Holland and grew up in Belgium.
 After finishing grade 10, his Dutch father and Tico mother returned to Costa Rica to farm in the Osa Peninsula.
 Instead of going back to school, Guillermo began working on the family farm, doing reforestation, agriculture, livestock farming and working with the families primary source of income: a sawmill based for plantation grown wood.
 Over the years Guillermo started taking several courses on tourism to start his training as a guide and follow his passion for nature.
 In September 2009, he started working with the maintenance crew in Lapa Rios.
 His natural gift to interpret, strong language skills and expertise to the local environment have been key to being one of the staff guides in the Lapa Rios Reserve.